benhmoore/Argon/README.md

 #Cenny.js | The plug 'n play backend for web apps.
 Building a chat web app?
 Use Cenny.js to store, send, and receive messages in real-time.
 Building a multiplayer game?
 Cenny.js can keep player positions synced in real-time.
 User goes offline while using your web app?
 No problem, Cenny.js will sync new data to the backend when a connection is established, and while the user is offline, Cenny.js will still be useable.

-###Introducing Offline Mode

-If a user goes offline while using your web app, dont' worry.
-Any actions they take while offline will be gracefully synced when they get back online.
-And while they're offline, the majority of Cenny.js features will function normally (like .set(), .update(), .get(), etc).
-Best of all, you don't have to add a single line of code, all this happens automatically.
-If your not into that kind of thing, we'll get into how to disable it in the permissions section.

 ___

 ###Security